tjenkinson/shipyard-project.com/site/content/docs/index.md

 +++

 # Documentation
 This describes working with Shipyard.
-You can use the [Quickstart](/docs/quickstart) to deploy Shipyard.
+You can use the [Deployment Guide](/docs/deploy) to deploy Shipyard.

 See the following for details on using Shipyard.